LiamLian0727/UIIS10K/README.md

 ![forks](https://img.shields.io/github/forks/LiamLian0727/UIIS10K?style=flat&color=orange)
 ![stars](https://img.shields.io/github/stars/LiamLian0727/UIIS10K?style=flat&color=red)

-This repository is the official implementation of "[UWSAM: Segment Anything Model Guided Underwater Instance Segmentation and A Large-scale Benchmark Dataset](https://arxiv.org/abs/2505.15581)".
+This repository is the official implementation of "[Taming SAM for Underwater Instance Segmentation and Beyond](https://arxiv.org/abs/2505.15581)".

 If you found this project useful, please give us a star ⭐️ or [cite](#citation) us in your paper, this is the greatest support and encouragement for us.